-I have a masters degree in microbiology but not a Ph.D. degree.
+I got a masters degree in microbiology in 1970 but not a Ph.D. degree.
 My graduate research was on the physiology of an unusual yeast, Nadsonia fulvescens.

 The yeast results explained the basic physiology of mushrooms, so I did independent mushroom research while living on social security disability due to mental pain.
 Mental pain is caused by memories of pain too close to the surface and contacted by distracting environmnets.
 It drove me out of graduate school, as complex social environments are bad for mental pain.